 Diane Garnham, BA (Hons) Counselling, BACP Registered Member

 Thank you for taking your first brave step towards seeking counselling support.
-I can offer you a supportive approach, emphasising warmth and empathy as we work together to explore the concerns you have at this time.
+I can offer you a safe space with a supportive approach, emphasising warmth and empathy as we work together to explore the concerns you have at this time.

 I have a background in social care, having spent many years supporting people with emotional, mental, physical and spiritual issues, which has given me a non-judgemental understanding and care for people facing life's uncertainties.

 I often work with clients struggling to cope with anxiety, panic attacks and depression, and taking a two-fold approach where firstly we discover practical tools which can help to cope better, and secondly take time to look at the some of the underlying 'root' issues.

 Trained as an Integrative Counsellor, I can draw from a variety of approaches depending upon your unique requirements.
 This stems from a Person-Centred approach, which means I listen, encourage, support and challenge when it seems appropriate so that together we aim to find the best way forward for you.